-In a Zoom call the council presented their revised plans to the unanimous disapproval of the Stakeholder Representative Group (SRG), a consultation group consisting of Twickenham organisations to ensure residents would have a say on the development of the riverside.
+In a Zoom call the council presented their revised plans to the unanimous disapproval of the Stakeholder Reference Group (SRG), a consultation group consisting of Twickenham organisations to ensure residents would have a say on the development of the riverside.

 The SRG feel their concerns have been ignored.